Sweetpotato Blueberry Quick Bread

 - Recipes

-This Healthy Sweet Potato Bread with Blueberries will quickly become your favorite holiday staple and will impress your guests.
-This sweet potato quick bread combines the flavors of fresh, fall sweet potatoes with wild blueberries to create a slightly tart yet sweet, moist, fluffy bread.
+This Healthy Blueberry Quick Bread recipe is sweetened with mashed sweetpotatoes, and will quickly become your favorite quickbread recipe!
+This delicious blueberry bread combines the flavors of fresh, fall sweetpotatoes with wild blueberries to create a slightly tart yet sweet, moist, fluffy bread.

-Making this healthy sweet potato bread was actually quite the dreamy challenge for me because I love sweet potatoes and blueberries together.
+Making this healthy blueberry quick bread was actually quite the dreamy challenge for me because I love sweetpotatoes and blueberries together – point in case, this sweetpotato oatmeal bake is a delight.

-I’ve written about them both as great post-workout foods, but also, just as necessities to keep on hand.
-I buy them frozen from Costco and use them as toppings on oatmeal, in blueberry baked oatmeal, yogurt, salads and in smoothies.
+I’ve written about them both as recovery foods after a workout, but also, just as necessities to keep on hand.

 Sweet potatoes are very similar to pumpkin, and who doesn’t love pumpkin bread?

-With the cooler weather, it’s almost a necessity to have a warmed slice slathered with butter, cranberry sauce or even peanut butter.
+With the cooler weather, it’s almost a necessity to have a warmed slice of this healthy sweetpotaot bread recipe, slathered with butter, cranberry sauce or even peanut butter.

 - egg